QR Code

 Guests

-Chris leads Urban Green’s policy initiatives, working with stakeholders and policymakers to advance energy efficiency and green building in New York City and State.
-He was Vice Chair of and managed the 80×50 Buildings Partnership, a collaboration of more than 40 leading stakeholders to shape an energy performance policy for NYC’s large buildings.
-Prior to Urban Green, Chris was an attorney at Shearman & Sterling LLP and worked on energy policy at the Yale Center for Environmental Law and Policy and the Natural Resources Defense Council.
-He holds a Bachelor of Arts, Bachelor of Laws, and Bachelor of Civil Law from McGill University, as well as a Master’s in Environmental Management with a specialization in energy from the Yale School of Forestry and Environmental Studies.
+Chris is the COO of Urban Green Council, overseeing the organization’s strategy, research, policy and education initiatives to advance energy efficiency and building decarbonization in New York City, New York State and beyond.
+He was previously Senior Director of Research and Policy, leading data analysis, clean tech research, policy development, and city and state advocacy efforts.
+Chris is a mayoral appointee to NYC’s 26-member Sustainability Advisory Board.
+Prior to Urban Green, Chris was an attorney at Shearman & Sterling LLP and worked on clean energy policy for the Yale Center for Environmental Law and Policy and NRDC.
+He holds a B.A. and J.D. from McGill University and a Master of Environmental Management with a specialization in energy systems from the Yale School of the Environment.

 Danielle Manley